denten-books/plain-text/1-device.md

 thinks, it is the brain that writes.
 Meaning thus lies in the transition from hand to head and from mind to paper.
-We might say that thinking takes place "on paper, in our head, in the mind," Wittgenstein writes, but crucially, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].
-Thought is rather distributed throughout the body and among its extensions.
+We might say that thinking takes place "on paper, in our head, in the mind," Wittgenstein writes, but crucially, "none of these statements of locality gives *the* locality of thinking."[@wittgenstein_blue_1965, 16] Thought is rather distributed throughout the body and among its extensions.
 We think by the sign, head, hand, and pen.

 "Can a machine think?"
 Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The challenge, as he explains it, is not one of